launchdarkly/api-client-java/docs/UserSettingsApi.md

 UserSettingsApi apiInstance = new UserSettingsApi();
 String projectKey = "projectKey_example"; // String | The project key, used to tie the flags together under one project so they can be managed together.
-String environmentKey = "environmentKey_example"; // String | The environment key
+String environmentKey = "environmentKey_example"; // String | The environment key, used to tie together flag configuration and users under one environment so they can be managed together.
-String userKey = "userKey_example"; // String | The user's key
+String userKey = "userKey_example"; // String | The user's key.
 String featureFlagKey = "featureFlagKey_example"; // String | The feature flag's key.
 The key identifies the flag in your code. try {
     UserFlagSetting result = apiInstance.getUserFlagSetting(projectKey, environmentKey, userKey, featureFlagKey);